Destinations Italy Umbria & Le Marche

 Montefalco

 The cantina that put Sagrantino on the international map.
-Marco Caprai's 25-Anni cuvée is the benchmark.
-Tours and tastings need booking in advance — the standard one is 90 minutes and runs through five wines including the structured Sagrantinos.
+Marco Caprai's 25-Anni cuvée is the one to taste.
+Tours and tastings need booking in advance; the standard one is 90 minutes and runs through five wines, the structured Sagrantinos among them.
 Pair the tasting with lunch on the terrace if it's offered.

 €25–6090 minBring water